shivanshgupta020905/UFSC-Spacelab-Satellite-TT-C/02-freertos-learning-notes/README.md

 official FreeRTOS documentation and connecting each concept to what I'd actually need for the CubeSat pipeline (tasks talking to each other through queues).

-I'm keeping this in "notes + code snippet" form rather than a polished writeup, because that's genuinely how I studied it — read a concept, try it in a tiny throwaway test, write down what I understood.

 ---